MeetMe Creator Catherine Cook Dishes on How to Make Friends

-Instead of hiding away in her bedroom to write in her journal and woefully listen to Radiohead, Cook decided to do something about it.
-She thought, “What if you could meet people online?”
-Instead of friending people you already knew, a la Facebook, why not develop a way to find and link up with people in your area that have similar interests, but don’t already know?
+She wasn’t sure how to make friends.
+But instead of hiding away in her bedroom to write in her journal and woefully listen to Radiohead, Cook decided to be proactive and innovate a way to meet new friends.
+She thought, “Instead of friending people you already know, a la Facebook, why not develop a way to find and link up with new people in your area who have similar interests?”

 No, she wasn’t a computing wunderkind.
 In fact, neither she nor her brother even knew how to code.
 But she did know how to use Google.
-After finding developers in Mumbai, she and Dave provided a hand-drawn wireframe for their idea and IM’d with programmers halfway across the globe.
-It only took one month for them to launch a bare-bones version of MyYearbook.com which they rebranded meetme.com in 2012.
+After finding web developers in Mumbai, she and Dave provided a hand-drawn wireframe for their idea and IM’d with programmers halfway across the globe.
+It only took one month for them to launch a bare-bones version of MyYearbook.com, which they rebranded to meetme.com in 2012.

-“[We] would get home from school at 4:00 PM and then be up chatting online until 4:00 AM because of the time difference,” she explained.
-“It made being on time for 7:30am homeroom difficult.
+“[We] would get home from school at 4:00 PM and then be up chatting online [with the developers] until 4:00 AM because of the time difference,” she explained.
+“It made being on time for 7:30AM homeroom difficult.
 My grades suffered.
 By my senior year, I was skipping classes to go to work.
 One of my teachers actually pulled me aside because my grade had dropped to a 78 percent, and I had always been an A student.”

 “I had no social life.
 There was no time for parties or extracurricular stuff.
 I felt bad about missing things,” she admits.

 But the sacrifice paid off; within two years the company received $4.1 million in funding to expand the site.
 From there it merged with Zenhex.com and boosted membership to 22 million plus.